Sequel Youth & Family Services is closely monitoring developments around COVID-19 (coronavirus). Click here for more

-NIA is a 75 bed Psychiatric Residential Treatment Facility (PRTF) licensed by the Illinois Department of Children and Family Services.
+NIA is an 87 bed Psychiatric Residential Treatment Facility (PRTF) licensed by the Illinois Department of Children and Family Services.
 The Academy is fully accredited by the Joint Commission, certified by the Illinois Departments of Human Services & Public Health and our on-site therapeutic day school is approved by the Illinois State Board of Education.

 NIA Mission Statement